toppeMRI/SlicePlanner/LocalizerScan/README.md

 In Matlab:
 ```
->> main;       % creates toppev3,localizer.tgz
+>> makelocscan;       % creates localizer.tar
 ```

 ## Execute the TOPPE sequence on a GE scanner

-1. Untar the file 'toppev3,localizer.tgz' in /usr/g/bin/ on the scanner host.
+1. Untar the file 'localizer.tar' in /usr/g/research/pulseq/loc/ on the scanner host.
-2. Prescribe the toppev3 interpreter sequence.
+2. Prescribe the toppev4 interpreter sequence.
 Set the number of slices to 120 or greater.
 Freq.
 Dir: R/L.
 3. Start scan.

 ## Convert P-file to 'Localizer.h5'